cgreenhalgh/muzivisual/README.md

 Particularly in the 2nd performance, the map displays a fade path of the 1st perf for distinguish purpose

 ### Post-performance
-Have same content as Version 1.0 (colored path on map + journey summary) Differenetly, both paths can be viewed on the same map (highlight one and fade the other)
+Have same content as Version 1.0 (colored path on map + journey summary)

+Differenetly, both paths can be viewed on the same map (highlight one and fade the other)

 ### Others
-Use one link for two performances (url ?p1=xxx ?p2=xxx) No automatic navigation to performances (use probably highlighted links on the top menu instead)
+Use one link for two performances (url ?p1=xxx ?p2=xxx)

+No automatic navigation to performances (use probably highlighted links on the top menu instead)

+During the performance, audiences can always flip back to the top menu

+### Future extesion
+Interactivity?